shariq1989/cookbook/content/recipe/chicken_karahi.md

 ### INSTRUCTIONS: STEP-BY-STEP

-1. In a heavy-bottomed pan or [karahi](https://amzn.to/3BuoEPL), warm ghee over medium-low heat.
+1. In a [heavy-bottomed pan](https://amzn.to/3xwp9HO) or [karahi](https://amzn.to/3BuoEPL), warm ghee over medium-low heat.
 Add the cumin seeds and cook until they begin to sputter.
-2. Add the onion and cook until they become brown and caramelized.
-This step can take some time; that’s okay.
+2. Add the onion and cook until they brown and caramelized.
+This can take time, and that’s okay.
 You are building flavor for the dish.

 {{< figure src="/images/ck1.jpeg" class="instructionFigure">}}

 3. Next, add the ginger paste and garlic.
-Stir regularly, and cook for 2 minutes.
+Stir regularly, and cook for another 2 minutes.

 {{< figure src="/images/ck2.jpeg" class="instructionFigure">}}

-4. In a small bowl, mix the Karahi masala, Kashmiri chili powder, and turmeric, then add it to the karahi, along with the green chillies.
+4. In a small bowl, mix the karahi masala, Kashmiri chili powder, and turmeric, then add it to the karahi, along with the green chilies.

 {{< figure src="/images/ck3.jpeg" class="instructionFigure">}}

 5. Add the tomatoes and lower the heat to maintain a gentle simmer for 5 minutes.
+Adjust the heat accordingly.

 {{< figure src="/images/ck4.jpeg" class="instructionFigure">}}